microsoft/Git-Credential-Manager-for-Mac-and-Linux/Install.md

     ```
     git config --global --get credential.helper git-credential-manager
     ```
-2. Run the GCM in `uninstall` mode, which will update the "global" Git configuration file (the one in your home folder):
+2. Run the GCM4ML in `uninstall` mode, which will update the "global" Git configuration file (the one in your home folder):

     ```
-    java -jar /home/example/git-credential-manager/git-credential-manager-1.7.1.jar uninstall
+    java -jar /home/example/git-credential-manager/git-credential-manager-2.0.0.jar uninstall
     ```
 3. The value retrieved in _step 1_ contained the path to the JAR.
 You can go delete that JAR.
 4. Archive the `insecureStore.xml` file from the `git-credential-manager` sub-folder under your HOME folder.